jamesohortle/japanese-utilities/README.md

 ## Scraping

 The script `scrape.py` uses the [LibriVox](https://librivox.org/) [API](https://librivox.org/api/info) in order to find Japanese texts that have been performed by volunteers (a set of sound and text files is referred to as a _work_).
 The sound files are downloaded, along with the raw text, which is often from [Aozora Bunko](https://www.aozora.gr.jp/).
-Unfortunately, the LibriVox API is not well-maintained and does not, as of 03 May 2019, provide a way find all works in a particular language.
+Unfortunately, the LibriVox API is not well-maintained and does not, as of 03 May 2019, provide a way to find all works in a particular language.
 To compensate for this, we use a heuristic based on the total number of works in LibriVox and simply loop through a sufficient number of IDs.
 This probably misses some works and suggestions/pull requests to remedy this are welcomed.
 For later examination, JSON files containing data on the work are saved in the work's directory, as are pickle files of the scraped IDs, _etc_.
 Besides the LibriVox API, help is also provided by [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).

 ## Normalization